-Dreamtime 2023 is a 3-day event to be delivered by Tourism Australia (TA) and is scheduled to take place in Adelaide / Tarntanya (South Australia) in multiple venues.
+Dreamtime 2023 was a 3-day event delivered by Tourism Australia (TA) and took place in Adelaide / Tarntanya (South Australia) across multiple venues.

-Returning after 4 years, the key events in the program include:
+Returning after four years, the key events in the program included:

 - Dreamtime Business Session a full-day, face-to-face business session of pre-scheduled appointments, providing Australian industry sellers with the opportunity to meet and do business with international agents.
-A networking lunch with agents is included. - Dreamtime Welcome Event and Dreamtime Dinner these networking events provide Australian industry sellers with the opportunity to develop relationships and have further discussions with international agents and media. - Adelaide Breakfast and Adelaide Showcase both events are designed to showcase Adelaide's incentive offering.
-Agents, media and Australian industry sellers are invited to the breakfast, and the showcase is exclusively available to international agents and media.
+This included a networking lunch with agents. - Dreamtime Welcome Event and Dreamtime Dinner networking events to provide Australian industry sellers with the opportunity to develop relationships and have further discussions with international business events agents and media. - Adelaide Breakfast and Adelaide Showcase these two events were designed to showcase Adelaide's incentive offering.
+Agents, media and Australian industry sellers were invited to the breakfast, whilst the Showcase were exclusively available to international agents and media.